WebexCC-SA/LAB-2356/docs/lab3_scripted_bot_basic.md

 **Step 6.**  Update the VAV Element with the Agent ID from AI Agent Studio.

 a.
 Select the HeadsetAgent VAV element, then select the *Settings* tab.
 The *Webex AI Agent* setting allows you to select which type of VAV agent you will be working with.
-Notice that we have selects the value, *Scripted* in the dropdown.
+Notice that we have selected the value, *Scripted* in the dropdown.

 ![Scripted agent Selection](./assets/L3T2S1.1-ScriptedBotSelection.jpg)

 b.
 Immediately under the *Webex AI Agent* setting, you will see the *Bot ID* setting.
-The value you see is the ID of the agent that was used to create this lab and may not be in the tenant you are using.
+The value you see is the ID of the agent that was used to create this lab and will not be in the tenant you are using.

 ![agent ID Field](./assets/L3T2S1.3-BotIDFilled.jpg)